Renormalization-group equations of the LEFT at two loops: dimension-five effects: Introduction

 \section{Introduction}

 Effective field theories (EFTs) are a key tool in many areas of theoretical physics: the restriction to the relevant degrees of freedom simplifies calculations that would be difficult or even impossible to perform based on the underlying ultraviolet (UV) theory.
 The explicit separation of scales also enables the resummation of large logarithms, thus improving perturbation theory.
 The interest in EFTs describing the low-energy effects of heavy particles beyond the Standard Model (SM) has considerably increased due to the absence of signals of new physics in direct collider searches.
 Under the assumption of linear realization of the electroweak symmetry, the appropriate EFT at energies above the electroweak scale is the SMEFT~\cite{Buchmuller:1985jz,Grzadkowski:2010es}.
-The low-energy EFT below the electroweak scale (LEFT) is obtained by integrating out the heavy SM particles.
-The operator bases of the SMEFT~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Lehman:2014jma,Liao:2016hru,Murphy:2020rsh,Li:2020gnx,Liao:2020jmn,Harlander:2023psl} and LEFT~\cite{Jenkins:2017jig,Liao:2020zyx,Murphy:2020cly,Li:2020tsi} are known to high dimensions and the complete one-loop renormalization of the two theories up to dimension six was performed in Refs.~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Jenkins:2017dyc}.
-The renormalization beyond one loop is partially known, for some sectors of the LEFT even up to four loops~\cite{Buras:1989xd,Buras:1991jm,Buras:1992tc,Ciuchini:1993vr,Ciuchini:1993fk,Buchalla:1995vs,Chetyrkin:1997gb,Buras:2000if,Bobeth:2003at,Gorbahn:2004my,Huber:2005ig,Gorbahn:2005sa,Czakon:2006ss,Aebischer:2017gaw,Panico:2018hal,Morell:2024aml}.
+The low-energy EFT below the electroweak scale (LEFT) is obtained by integrating out the heavy SM particles.\footnote{The LEFT does not make any assumptions about electroweak symmetry breaking, hence it is also the correct low-energy theory in case of a nonlinear realization of the electroweak symmetry~\cite{Feruglio:1992wf,Grinstein:2007iv,Alonso:2012px,Buchalla:2013rka,Buchalla:2013eza,Gavela:2016bzc,Pich:2016lew}.
+In a linear realization there exist additional constraints on LEFT operators \cite{Karmakar:2024gla,Bause:2020auq,Bause:2021cna}, encoded in the matching conditions~\cite{Jenkins:2017jig,Dekens:2019ept}. } The operator bases of the SMEFT~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Lehman:2014jma,Liao:2016hru,Murphy:2020rsh,Li:2020gnx,Liao:2020jmn,Harlander:2023psl} and LEFT~\cite{Jenkins:2017jig,Liao:2020zyx,Murphy:2020cly,Li:2020tsi} are known to high dimensions and the complete one-loop renormalization of the two theories up to dimension six was performed in Refs.~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Jenkins:2017dyc}.
+The renormalization beyond one loop is partially known, for some sectors of the LEFT even up to four loops~\cite{Buras:1989xd,Buras:1991jm,Buras:1992tc,Ciuchini:1993vr,Ciuchini:1993fk,Buchalla:1995vs,Chetyrkin:1997gb,Buras:2000if,Bobeth:2003at,Gorbahn:2004my,Huber:2005ig,Gorbahn:2005sa,Czakon:2006ss,Aebischer:2017gaw,Panico:2018hal,Morell:2024aml,Aebischer:2025hsx}.
 Some results for the SMEFT renormalization beyond dimension six have been obtained as well~\cite{Liao:2016hru,Liao:2019tep,Chala:2021juk,Chala:2021pll,AccettulliHuber:2021uoa,DasBakshi:2022mwk,Helset:2022pde,DasBakshi:2023htx,Zhang:2023kvw,Chala:2023xjy,Zhang:2023ndw,Boughezal:2024zqa,Bakshi:2024wzz}.
 The status of SMEFT and LEFT was discussed in recent reviews~\cite{Brivio:2017vri,Isidori:2023pyp}.